-- Sand and animal fleas can cause severe itching and pronounced inflammations (red spots) that last several days to about a month.
-Sometimes, sand fleas plunge their proboscises into the superficial skin while other times they dig in deeper.
-This is why with sand fleas, some people only get a few shallow bumps while others get bumps that last for weeks or months.
+- Sand fleas bites can cause severe itching and pronounced inflammations (red spots) that last several days to about a month.
+While sand fleas sometimes affect only the superficial skin, there are other times when they dig in deeper.
+This is why some people only get a few shallow bumps while others get bumps that last for weeks or months.

-- Dust mite excrement can cause skin allergies and irritations.
+- Even dust mite excrement can cause skin allergies and irritations.

-In addition to the discomfort and annoyance, some other concerns associated with insect bites are:
+In addition to discomfort, other concerns associated with insect bites are:

 - The spread of serious diseases like dengue and malaria.